cjochim/cjochim.github.io/essays/clock.md

 ---

 ## What is Athletic Software Engineering?
 During the first week of ICS 314, I was introduced to the concept of athletic software engineering.
 The goal of athletic software engineering is to develop skills in efficiency and speed, involving high intensity, time-restricted, and stress-inducing prompts.
-Developed by Professor Philip Johnson, his pedagogy of "Athletic Software Engineering" benefitted students in preperation for interships and job interviews.
+Developed by Professor Philip Johnson, his pedagogy of "Athletic Software Engineering" benefitted students in preparation for internships and job interviews.
 This approach of software engineering can be stressful yet rewarding.

 ## Athletes must exercise and go through drills
-To test one's atheltic software engineering skills, a workout of the day (WOD) is given.
+To test one's athletic software engineering skills, a workout of the day (WOD) is given.
 Practice WODs are assigned as homework to develop and strengthen skills and prepare for the WOD.
-The practice WOD assignments must be timed and can be repeated until one is satisfied with his ior her results.
+The practice WOD assignments must be timed and can be repeated until one is satisfied with his for her results.

 Unlike traditional homework assignments, the practice WODs are provided with solutions, not for cheating but for studying.
 Initially, I thought performing a timed programming prompt induces sloppy code.
 However, with more practice, fluency and good quality code can result from time-constrained prompts.